alekhgupta1441/CCPP/README.md

 * All contributions related to basic data structures and algorithms are welcomed.
 * Other interesting coding problems with solutions can be committed too.
+* Do give a star if you contribute.